 The Benefits of Meal Planning

-Meal planning is a vital part of eating a healthy diet and there are many benefits of meal planning.
+Meal planning is a vital part of eating a healthy diet and there are many benefits of batch cooking.
 Even if you’re a healthy eating veteran, I’d highly encourage you to take half an hour a week to meal plan healthy meals for your family that week.